 Valley Metro contact: Angie Wilkie, [email protected].
 Enterprise contact: Rick MacNeal, [email protected].

-Capitol Rideshare offers qualified state employees a $30 monthly subsidy, which is paid directly to the vanpool vendor (Valley Metro’s contractor, Enterprise).
-The subsidy offsets the cost of the monthly vanpool fee.
-Once you have joined a vanpool, fill out the vanpool subsidy application and return it to Capitol Rideshare:
+Capitol Rideshare offers qualified state employees a monthly subsidy to cover their portion of the vanpool lease fee, which is paid directly to the vanpool vendor (Valley Metro’s contractor, Enterprise).
+Employees are responsible for paying for fuel.
+Once you have joined a vanpool, fill out the employee vanpool subsidy application and return it to Capitol Rideshare: